BackyardBrains/docs.backyardbrains.com/docs/Insect/NSBpro/ExperimentKits/index.md

   Rip off the filter by pinching and pulling.
   Put the filter-less cigarette in a 10 mL falcon tube.
   Fill the tube with saline up to the 10 mL mark.
-  Let it soak for at least overnight to get the nicotine out.
+  Let it soak for at least overnight to extract the nicotine.
-  Get Ready to Inject:
-  After 24 hours, use a syringe to take out 0.03 mL of the nicotine solution.

 MSG Solution:
   Fill the tube with saline up to the 10 mL mark.
-  Shake the tube until the MSG is completely dissolved.
+    *we have already put the MSG in the tube for your convience Shake the tube until the MSG is completely dissolved.

 Cricket Prep: